vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/181/01_kadu_preShTAviShAM.md

 *ninītám with 2ndary ending, and therefore it takes a primary ending (a solution endorsed by WG).
 This seems needlessly complex and, pace Hoffmann (Injunc., 111), I find the notion that an injunctive would adopt primary endings for this purpose somewhat bizarre, since secondary endings are what define the injunctive.
 A simpler solution is to assume the form is a nonce present generated to ambiguous perfect forms like opt. ninīyāt (2x).

 How to construe the genitives iṣā́ṃ rayīṇā́m and apā́m is another problem.
 I take them as parallel partitive genitives, roughly flg.
-Old, rather than taking the former pair as dependent on préṣṭḥau and the latter as a pseudo-ablative as Ge does.
+Oldenberg, rather than taking the former pair as dependent on préṣṭḥau and the latter as a pseudo-ablative as Geldner does.